Température de couleur expliquée (Kelvin) : Lumière chaude vs. lumière froide

 • In offices, kitchens, bathrooms or workshops.

-• Helps maintain alertness during the day or accentuates a modern decor.
+• Promotes daytime alertness or enhances a modern decor.

 In-between: neutral light

-• Located around 3,500 to 4,000 K, it offers a rendering close to pure white, without yellow or blue cast.
+• Located around 3,500 to 4,000 K, it offers a rendering close to pure white, without yellow or blue dominance.

 • Suitable for multifunctional rooms or for those who hesitate between warmth and dynamism.